Introduction to R

 [1] 6.175

-This means that assigning a value to one object does not change the values of other objects.
-For example, let’s store the plot’s area in acres in a new object, area_acres:
+This means that assigning a value to one name does not change the values of other names.
+For example, let’s name the plot’s area in acres area_acres:

 R